intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 # Introduction {#intro}

-RFC 8558 defines the term "path signals" as signals to or from on-path elements.
+{{RFC8558}} defines the term "path signals" as signals to or from on-path elements.
 Today path signals are often implicit, e.g. derived from cleartext end-to-end information by e.g. examining transport protocols.
 For instance, on-path elements use various fields of the